JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 If the state of the device queue is Busy, then the specified device queue entry is inserted at the tail of device queue, the device queue spin lock is released, and a value of TRUE is returned as the function value.

 This function is intended for use by code that queues an I/O request to a device driver.
-It must be called from an IRQL of DISPATCH_LEVEL.
+It must be called from an IRQL of `DISPATCH_LEVEL`.

 #### 2.2.3.3 Insert By Key Device Queue